mmccool/SmartHome-Demo/README.md

 ```

 ### Getting (any of) the Smart Home containers
-There are two options available: build it locally, or grab it from [Docker Hub](https://hub.docker.com).
+For each container, there are two options available: build it locally, or grab it from [Docker Hub](https://hub.docker.com).

 #### Building a SmartHome-* Docker container
-**Option 1:** build the Docker containers
+**Option 1:** Build the Docker containers locally
+To build the containers locally, enter each of the subdirectories as shown below and issue an appropriate `docker build` command.
 ```
 $ cd gateway
 $ sudo docker build -t smarthome-gateway:v1 .